 Strawberries start to make their first appearance toward late spring and the first batches are always the sweetest.
 Make sure you get your hands on some of these delicacies during the next few months, which make excellent wholesome snacks, breakfasts, and desserts.
 Plentiful antioxidants and impressive vitamin counts make this superfood especially good for decreasing your risk of a springtime cold or flu.

 Spring may be an energizing time for the body, but increased pollen levels can produce a lot of biological stress while the body tries to keep allergies at bay.
 This sends the immune system into overdrive, so consuming extra vitamin C can act as an anti-inflammatory tool and keep immunity levels high.
-As the most condensed source of vitamin C of all foods, Camu is a must in your springtime food collection.
-For a greater boost of vitamin C and a pleasantly refreshing citrus flavor, add a scoop of Daily Immunity Boost to your smoothie or soup recipes.
-In addition to containing Camu, it’s also chock-full of Goji Powder, mushrooms and enzymes to fortify your body’s defense systems.
+As the most condensed source of vitamin C of all foods, camu is a must in your springtime food collection.
+For a greater boost of vitamin C and a pleasantly refreshing citrus flavor, add a scoop of Navitas Organics' Daily Immunity Boost to your smoothie or soup recipes.
+In addition to containing camu, it’s also chock-full of goji berry powder, mushrooms and enzymes to fortify your body’s defense systems.

 The sturdy tips of asparagus are practically symbols of spring and can be steamed, roasted, shaved or even blended into soups.
 Aside from containing plentiful vitamins like A, C, K, and E, asparagus is also a natural diuretic, meaning it can enhance your cleansing efforts.
 A tip: the thinner the asparagus spear, the more tender and flavorful it will be.